digi-embedded/meta-digi/README.md

 hang the processor when trying to authenticate an encrypted kernel image after a failed attempt.
 Hence the target needs to be reset after an authentication failure.
+* NXP i.MX6 processor does not set the sticky bit which write protects the SRK_REVOKE eFuse on closed devices.
+This means that in the ConnectCore 6, key revocation is always possible, no matter the value of the Yocto macro TRUSTFENCE_UNLOCK_KEY_REVOCATION.

 ## Digi ConnectCore 6 SBC